 GeneCards Summary for PIK3C2B Gene

 PIK3C2B (Phosphatidylinositol-4-Phosphate 3-Kinase Catalytic Subunit Type 2 Beta) is a Protein Coding gene.
-Among its related pathways are Metabolism and Inositol phosphate metabolism (KEGG).
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and kinase activity.
+Among its related pathways are PI Metabolism and ICos-ICosL Pathway in T-Helper Cell.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and kinase activity.
 An important paralog of this gene is PIK3C2A.

 Phosphorylates PtdIns and PtdIns4P with a preference for PtdIns.
 Does not phosphorylate PtdIns(4,5)P2.
 May be involved in EGF and PDGF signaling cascades.